rachana-paudel/AWS_Solution_Architect/RDS Aurora and ElastiCache/README.md

 + Not used for scaling: It's important to note that Multi-AZ deployment is primarily designed for high availability and disaster recovery purposes, rather than for scaling out read operations.
 For read scalability, you would typically use Read Replicas.

 + Read Replicas for Disaster Recovery: While Multi-AZ provides redundancy at the primary instance level, Read Replicas can also be configured with Multi-AZ for additional redundancy and disaster recovery capabilities at the read replica level.

+##### RDS from Single-AZ to Multi-AZ
++ Zero Downtime Operation: There's no need to stop the database during this operation.
+Users can continue to access the database as usual.

++ Modify Database Configuration: You initiate the process by clicking on the "modify" option for the database within the AWS Management Console or through the AWS CLI/API.

++ Snapshot Creation: Internally, RDS takes a snapshot of the existing database.
+This snapshot serves as a point-in-time backup of the database's current state.

++ Restoration in a New AZ: A new database instance is created and restored from the snapshot in a different Availability Zone (AZ).
+Availability Zones are physically separate data centers within a region that are engineered to be isolated from failures in other Availability Zones.

++ Synchronization: Once the new Multi-AZ database instance is up and running, synchronization is established between the original Single-AZ database and the new Multi-AZ database.
+This ensures that data remains consistent across both instances.

++ Failover Ready: After synchronization is complete and the Multi-AZ instance is fully caught up with the original database, it's ready to take over in case of a failure in the primary AZ.
+In Multi-AZ configuration, RDS automatically handles failover to the standby instance if the primary instance experiences issues.

++ Automatic Updates: From this point on, RDS manages ongoing updates and backups for both the primary and standby instances, ensuring high availability and durability for your database.